not-napoleon/exotic-plant/content/garden/why are we bad at software.md

 How do we fix it?
 I haven't a clue.
 I think unions might be a good first step, but that's a hard sell for a profession that skews very libertarian.
-Regulation might help too, but I don't really think the US at least as anyone in power who understands the problem enough to even start.
+Regulation might help too, but I don't really think there is anyone in power who understands the problem enough to even start, in the US at least.
 Hopefully, that gets better over time, but I wouldn't expect it to quickly.

 A lot of thinkers who defined this generation have a decidedly libertarian bent, like RMS.
 The GPL in particular is emphatic that any restrictions on use